 The Venus of Tan-Tan is now at a museum.
 However, you can still see the petroglyphs via Draa Valley Treks.
 These will also take you to the kasbahs of Draa Valley.
 There are seven of these for you to explore.

-The kasbahs of Dades valley are the main attraction.
-Explore each and take not of picturesque spots.
-However, if you’re willing to go for a lengthy, the Dades Gorge is waiting.
+Dades Valley is also a site where you’ll see numerous kasbahs that stand against its wavy background.
+The kasbahs are the main attraction of this valley.
+Explore each and take pictures.
+However, if you’re willing to continue with the adventure, the Dades Gorge is waiting.

 Polychromatic rock walls define the Dades Gorge.
 The rock walls can either have a red hue, a brown hue, or a whitish hue, depending on the minerals present on them.
-Reaching heights between 200 meters – 500 meters, Dades Gorge’s walls were once actually submerged in the ocean a few million years ago.
+Reaching heights between 200 meters – 500 meters, the walls of Dades Gorge were once actually submerged in the ocean a few million years ago.
 Right now, they provide tourists with dizzying unforgettable sights.

 Telouet is a humble rural community.
 Day or night, this town is very peaceful and serves well for tourists who wish to rest before going to bustling tourist sites.
 Within Telouet is lush farmland that provides wonderful photo opportunities.

-On the grounds of the Telouet stronghold of the Glaoui tribe – a once powerful tribe in the High Atlas Region that made a fortune by selling passage to merchants.
+On the grounds of the Telouet is the stronghold of the Glaoui tribe, a once-powerful tribe in the High Atlas Region that made a fortune by selling passage to merchants.
 Aside from the Glaoui stronghold, there’s also the Telouet Kasbah.
-The Telouet Kasbah comes second to Bahia Palace of Marrakech in terms of beauty.
+The Telouet Kasbah comes second to the Bahia Palace of Marrakech in terms of beauty.

 As for activities, a day in Telouet begins with visiting the local shops, exploring the Glaoui stronghold, and enjoying the views that the Telouet Kasbah offers.

+Known as a popular rock climbing destination, Todra Gorge is also one of the most popular tourist attractions in Morocco’s high atlas region.
 Spanning for 25-miles, the Todra gorge features images of different patterns and formations on the face of the canyons.
 The scenes change with respect to the period of the day.
-This is because the sun cast shadows on the canyons, which adds to what Todra provides.
+This is because the sun cast shadows on the canyons.

 Also, you’ll get to watch the breath-stopping flight of Todra’s mountain goats.
-These don’t come near the highway and move further way upon sensing that tourists are around.
-The view of the Todra river equally spectacular.
+They don’t come near the highway and move further upon sensing that tourists are around.
+The view of the Todra River is equally spectacular.
 Moreover, the hairpins of the highway in Todra Gorge allow for a challenging motorbike ride.

-Though pictures of the Ouzoud waterfalls that circulate on the internet are the same, Ouzoud in fact a generic term for a group of waterfalls close to the village of Taghnameilt, this means that the waterfall of Ouzoud that you see online is, in fact, not the only waterfall that you’ll see.
+Though pictures of the Ouzoud waterfalls that circulate on the internet only show one waterfall, Ouzoud is, in fact, a generic term for a group of waterfalls close to the village of Taghnameilt.
+This means that you’ll be able to see several waterfalls during your visit.

 At the end of the Ouzoud waterfall, complex are the orchards, gardens, gorges, and farms along the El-Abid River.
 You can explore the Ouzoud without a guide.
 However, it’s safer if you get one.
 By the way, a part of Ozoud waterfalls, the one which circulates online, is the second tallest waterfall in the entire African continent.

-No restaurants are near to Ouzoud waterfalls.
+No restaurants are near Ouzoud waterfalls.
 Hence, bring your own food and water before coming.
-Moreover, camping isn’t allowed though there are lots of nearby areas that serve as wonderful campgrounds.
+Moreover, camping isn’t allowed though there are lots of nearby areas that serve as a wonderful campground.
 Go to the Tagnahmeilt village for quick accommodation.
 However, don’t expect much because there are no great hotels there.